Picabo Street: Personal life

 Street is retired and splits her time between homes in Alabama and Winter Park, Colorado.
 She has a son born in August 2004, with her former partner N. J. Pawley.
-On 25 October 2008, she married businessman John Reeser atop Prospect Mountain, near Hanceville, Alabama.
-On 3 August 2009, Street gave birth to her second son.
+On October 25, 2008, she married businessman John Reeser atop Prospect Mountain, near Hanceville, Alabama.
+On August 3, 2009, Street gave birth to her second son.

-On ESPN's College Game Day in Boise on 25 September 2010, Street stated that she was pregnant and expecting her third boy.
+On ESPN's College Game Day in Boise on September 25, 2010, Street stated that she was pregnant and expecting her third boy.

 Street named her skis for people who were strong and meaningful to her.
 Among them are her "Earnies" (after Dale Earnhardt) and her "Arnolds" (after Arnold Schwarzenegger).

+In the early 2000s, an internet joke spread which claimed Street made a "substantial donation" to her hometown hospital, which named a wing after her, the "Picabo ICU" (as in "Peekaboo!
+I see you!").
+Another version claimed she became an ICU nurse and would answer the phone by saying, "Picabo, ICU!"
+A less common variant claimed a fan feared Street would be injured and appear in a headline reading, "Picabo?
+ICU."
+All three variants of the joke were debunked by Snopes.